-- 46. Where in any year the Academy receives more applications for places in Reception and Year 7 than there are places available, a waiting list will operate between March and the end of the academic year for which they applied.
-This list will be maintained by the Academy, and all unsuccessful applicants will automatically be placed on the waiting list unless a parent or guardian requests otherwise.
-Banding will not be applied to waiting lists once we are full. - Those children not allocated a place will automatically be placed on a waiting list.
-Should a place become available all names on the waiting list will be put in for a random allocation by the Registrar and one witness and the successful applicant's parents/carers will be contacted to see if they wish to take up the place.
-Banding does not apply to this process. - 47.
-When, and if, places become vacant they will be allocated to girls on the waiting list in accordance with the oversubscription criteria set out in paragraph 22 for Reception and 33 a) to d) for Year 7. - 48.
+- 8.1 Where in any year the Academy receives more applications for places in Reception and Year 7 than there are places available, a waiting list will operate between March and the end of the academic year for which they applied.
+This list will be maintained by the Academy, and all unsuccessful applicants will automatically be placed on the waiting list unless a parent or guardian requests otherwise. - 8.2 Those children not allocated a place will automatically be placed on a waiting list.
+Should a place become available all names on the waiting list will be put in for a random allocation by the Registrar and one witness and the successful applicant's parents/carers will be contacted to see if they wish to take up the place. - 8.3 When, and if, places become vacant they will be allocated to girls on the waiting list in accordance with the oversubscription criteria set out in paragraph 4.6 for Reception and 5.9 a) to d) for Year 7.

 No waiting list will be operated for years other than Reception and Year 7.